Hi crochet newbies!

 Yarning over is a very simple technique, but you have to do it correctly or you won’t be able to pull the yarn smoothly through the stitch.

 Step 5.
-Place the yarn over the shaft, laying it between the slip knot and the throat of the hook with the yarn pulled toward you.
+Place the yarn over the shaft, laying it between the slip knot and the throat of the hook (upper area of the hook) with the yarn pulled toward you.

 Practice the yarn over motion until you are comfortable with the technique.

 Do not wrap the yarn over your hook from front to back.
 It must be wrapped from back to front, otherwise, crocheting is more difficult and you will end up with twisted and tangled stitches.

 When you are actually working a stitch, you yarn over and “hook” the yarn in the tip (hook) of the crochet hook.

 The yarn is then pulled through an existing stitch or loop(s) as part of the working stitch.